Calindra/eitri-docs/en/docs/eitri-shopping/partner-push-api.md

 {
   "access_token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...",
   "token_type": "Bearer",
-  "expires_in": 900,
+  "expires_in": 21600,
   "scope": "push:send"
 }
 ```

-The token is valid for **900 seconds (15 minutes)** by default — always rely on the returned `expires_in` instead of hardcoding the lifetime.
+The token is valid for **21600 seconds (6 hours)** by default — always rely on the returned `expires_in` instead of hardcoding the lifetime.
 It already identifies the store bound to the credential; you do not need to pass the store in the following calls.

 Reuse the token until it expires instead of requesting a new one for every push.